getreu/tp-note/docs/source/tpnote--manual.md

 When _Tp-Note_ creates a new note, it automatically prepends a *chronological sort-tag* of today.
-The `{{ fm_title }}` part is usually derived from the parent directory's name omitting its own *sort-tag*.
+The `{{ fm_title }}` part is usually derived from the parent directory's name, omitting its own *sort-tag*.